WillLangas/Arduino-EZY-Setup/README.md

 Function: motorAllOff(lowestPin, highestPin)
 What it does: Turns each motor off in succesion from the lowest to the highest pin

+Motor All Spin:
+Function: motorAllSpin(lowestPin, highestPin, duration) What it does: Turns on each motor for a specified duration (Enter the duration in milliseconds)

 #Technicalities
 - Make sure the serial monitor has been started before using the functions, as many of them output text to the monitor
 - Make sure to put integers in the parameters of the functions for the lowest and highest pins being used